worldbank/gld/GLD/PHL/Education_Levels.md

 The most promising possibility is to assume that the values in 2017 are the same "meaning" as the values in 2018, Janurary, which are labelled and follow about the same distribution and value pattern.
 If we make this assumption, the meaning of 2017 can be inferred from 2018.

+#### Additional Notes for 2018
+All relevant raw "grade" variables are in labelled factor form, so no cross-checking of numeric/factor data types is needed as in 2016.

 ## Survey Years 2019 +
 These survey years follow the newest PSA classification for [2017](https://psa.gov.ph/content/philippine-standard-classification-education-psced).
 The biggest difference in these years is the inclusion of two additional years in secondary school.